✈️ 2025 US Travel Market Upheaval

 Already, AI is influencing the travel market, and Gen Z’s and Millennials seem to prefer how artificial intelligence tools aid planning, responsiveness, education, and customer service.
 Everything from virtual reality pre-travel research to smart airports to AI-aided trip planning is making them feel more confident of their travels, whether in the US or abroad.

 Many travelers prefer contactless travel planning and booking and AI technology systems are improving on delivering that service.
-According to a Booking.com survey, 83% of respondents are using technology to find less crowded areas, and 40% use smartpone apps for real-time assistance.
+According to a Booking.com survey, 83% of respondents are using technology to find less crowded areas, and 40% use smartphone apps for real-time assistance.

 Mobile-based Booking Platforms are seen as delivering good value to travelers.
 The success of Travel Perk, Booking.com, and Expedia show travelers like a big selection and the ease of booking and managing trips via their smartphone.